BastienPailloux/gifters-backend/README.md

 - 🔐 Secure user authentication system with JWT
 - 👥 Group and membership management - ONGOING
-- 🎁 Gift ideas and wishlists management
+- 🎁 Gift ideas and wishlists management - ONGOING
-- 📅 Events and reminders
+- 📅 Events and reminders - NOT YET STARTED
-- 🔍 Search and filtering capabilities
+- 🔍 Search and filtering capabilities - NOT YET STARTED
 - 📊 RESTful API with comprehensive documentation
 - 🧪 Extensive test coverage with RSpec